bharathkumar-gopalan/code-challenge-ui/README.md

 ### Introduction
 This repository contains the UI automation code for the challenge .
 It has a self contained automation framework that was build atop of selenium java binding and uses TestNG.
 It also has a docker file Which installs all the dependencies and runs the test cases(In Chrome at the moment)
+### Supported Browsers
+__The Automation is tested in chome and firefox and currently supports only the two browsers__ .
+It should be possible to add support to other browsers through a small code change
 ### Running the test cases
 There are two ways to run the test cases , you can use the provided dockerFile or follow the steps given in the section `Running the Test Locally`
 #### __Using the provided DockerFile__